 2. Fairbanks, Alaska

 It should come as no surprise that some of America’s coldest cities are located in its northernmost state, Alaska.
-In Fairbanks, the average low temperature was a nose hair–freezing -16°F, with an average high of 3°F. Thanks to some super-cold days and nights, the average temperature in January was only -7°F.
+In Fairbanks, the average low temperature was a nose hair–freezing -16°F (January), with an average high of 3°F. Thanks to some super-cold days and nights, the average temperature in January was only -7°F. For those interested in records, the lowest temperature on record is -66°F.

 1. Barrow, Alaska